magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40816-inventory-info-doesn't-show-on-product-grid.md

 ## Issue

-Inventory data doesn't show on the product grid if a product SKU contains special symbols.
+Inventory data is not displayed on the product grid if a product SKU contains special symbols.

 <ins>Prerequisites</ins>: